devnax/xanui-ui/readme.md

 - **Production-ready defaults** – the color palette, typography scale, shadows, and radii mirror modern SaaS expectations yet remain overridable.
 - **Server compatible** – SSR-safe patterns ensure components render on the server and hydrate cleanly on the client.
 - **Documentation first** – each component ships with a dedicated Markdown guide in `docs/`, ready for consumption by the upcoming Next.js documentation site.
+- **Hooks & utilities** – helpers such as `useClickOutside` mirror the component APIs so lower-level integrations feel consistent.

 ## Installation